Observer (Dunkirk)

-The Observer is a newspaper for the residents of Northern Chautauqua County, NY and northwestern Cattaraugus County, NY, with offices located in Dunkirk, NY.
-Formerly known as the Evening Observer, and before then, the Dunkirk Evening Observer, it was originally delivered in the afternoon six days a week (Monday through Saturday), although it has since switched to morning delivery seven days a week.
+The Observer is a newspaper for the residents of northern Chautauqua County, New York and northwestern Cattaraugus County, New York, with offices located in Dunkirk.
+It was formerly known as the Evening Observer, and before then, the Dunkirk Evening Observer.
+Originally delivered in the afternoon six days a week (Monday through Saturday), the Observer later changed to morning delivery seven days a week, before changing back to delivery six days a week with a combined Saturday/Sunday weekend edition on August 31, 2019.

+History

 The Observer was first published December 4, 1882 by founder Dr. Julien T. Williams.
-John D'Agostino, former news and managing editor, is the current Publisher.
+John D'Agostino, former news and managing editor, is the current publisher.

 The newspaper describes itself as a hometown paper, but it is owned by Ogden Newspapers Inc. of Wheeling, West Virginia; the paper is operated in a cluster along with The Post-Journal of Jamestown, New York and the Times-Observer of Warren, Pennsylvania.

-From March 13, 2014 to October 31, 2016, the entirety of the newspaper's Web site was placed behind a paywall.
+From March 13, 2014, to October 31, 2016, the entirety of the newspaper's website was placed behind a paywall.
 The site had been behind a paywall for most of the early 2000s but that paywall was also eventually removed.